-There is limited experience on the use of the product in sick and debilitated animals, thus the product should only be used based on a benefit-risk assessment for these animals.
+There is limited experience on the use of the veterinary medicinal product in sick and debilitated animals, thus the veterinary medicinal product should only be used based on a risk-benefit assessment for these animals.

 Do not apply in the mouth, in the eyes or the ears of the animal.